pablo-abc/felte/packages/react/README.md

 - `onError` is a an optional function that will run if the submit throws an exception.
 It will contain the error catched.
 If you return an object with the same shape as `Errors`, these errors can be reported by a reporter.
 - `extend` a function or list of functions to extend Felte's behaviour.
 Currently it can be used to add `reporters` to Felte, these can handle error reporting for you.
 You can read more about them in [Felte's documentation](https://felte.dev/docs/react/reporters).

 When `useForm` is called it returns an object with everything you'll need to handle your forms.
-The most important property from this object is `formRef` which is a function that you'll need to pass as a `ref` to your `form` element.
+The most important property from this object is `form` which is a function that you'll need to pass as a `ref` to your `form` element.
 This is all you need in most cases for Felte to keep track of your form's state as lon as your fields are using native HTML input/select/textarea elements with a `name` attribute.
 The simple usage example shown previously showcases its use.

 Since all the data is handled within Felte, in a best case scenario, using this package to handle your forms won't trigger _any_ component re-renders at all unless necessary.
 For example, if you need the value of a field, error or warning within a component.
 For this, Felte's `useForm` also returns accessors to the values, warnings, errors, and other information of the store.
 These are used as functions that optionally accept a path or selector function to retrieve a specific property of the stores that contain objects Using selectors/paths would make it so your component _only_ re-renders when the property selected changes.
 E.g. let's say we have a sign-in form and we need to use the value of the `email` field of your form for some reason: